-Is God asking you to step out of your comfort zone?
-To Labor with Jesus to spread the gospel?
-Join us as we head to Grafton WV this summer to establish relationships, work on local homes, and provide children who live there warm, safe and dry houses.
-Come shine HIS LIGHT for all to see.
+Please PRAY for our Mission Team.
+We have 31 folks (adults, youth and children) heading to Grafton WV to establish relationships, work on local homes, and provide children who live there warm, safe and dry houses.
+May God’s Light shine brightly for all to see.

 Appalachia is a 205,000-mile-square region that follows the spine of the Appalachian Mountains.
 The culture has been greatly influenced by geographic isolation.
 Nearly 25 percent is considered distressed.
 In the past 30 years, their communities have experienced a painful break as industries that once produced numerous jobs are gone.
 In many cases, no new industries have replaced them.

 World Vision’s goal in Appalachia is to help level the economic and social playing field in this under-resourced region, to see neighbors helping neighbors, and to experience lives and communities being transformed.
 We come alongside communities that are hard at work.
 The focus of World Vision is to bring a hand-up and the message that God means for all of us to live a full and abundant life.

 To teach the spiritual discipline of servanthood and to apply the principles of Christ-centered community transformation by serving in mission work in the north-central West Virginia region.

 What We Do